biomedbigdata/website/content/authors/leon_schwartz/_index.md

 ---
 # Display name
-name: Franc Hysenaj
+name: Leon Schwartz

 # Username (this should match the folder name)
 authors:
-- franc_hysenaj
+- leon_schwartz

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Bachelor student
+role: Student Research Assistant

 organizations:
 - name: Chair of Experimental Bioinformatics